Small Business Plans

 Savings Incentive Match Plan For Employees (SIMPLE)

 If the contributions for a Traditional or Roth IRA aren't enough, a SIMPLE might be your best option.
-Perfect for sole-proprietors and small businesses that pay themselves less than $45,000 and want to enjoy higher contribution limits.

 Combining the best of the SEP and SIMPLE, the Solo 401(k) is a qualified plan offering sole proprietors the opportunity to make the largest deductions and contributions towards retirement.